EmanHesham02/Cars-Game/README.md

 ## Deployment
-Game Must Be On host “Local or Internet host” as the p5.js Library have some restrictions on working offline
+* Game Must Be On host “Local or Internet host” as the p5.js Library have some restrictions on working offline
+* JQuery is Loaded from internet , so you must have Internet Connection

 ## Built With

 * [P5](https://p5js.org/) - The Js Library Used
+* [jQuery](https://jquery.com/) - Used in Scoreboard Page

 ## Authors